The latest news for New Zealand Landlords and Tenants

 If you are a landlord or property manager your answer to all of the questions above should be yes.
 Why?
 Because the cost of not doing a credit check on a tenant is expensive, especially in situations where something goes wrong.
 Creditchecking tenants has also recently become an insurance requirement for many landlords so not doing one could result in penalties for your home cover.

 Doing a credit check is an important step when selecting tenants and it is now something you can do online.
-Services such as TenantCheck allow you to easily conduct a comprehensive background and credit check through their website for a small cost.
+Background and credit checking services allow you to easily conduct a comprehensive check for a cost.
 Although you may not want to pay for this service at the start, it is important to realise how much it could actually be saving you in the long run.

 To understand what you could truly be saving with tenant checks and why they are important we are going to look at a few things, including: